CODARcode/SwiftExamples/auen/Readme.md

 ## Caveats

 * You must clone this on `/lustre` if you want to run on the compute nodes
 * If you get a Python stack dump, there is something wrong with your Python configuration.
-Email the output Wozniak.
+Email the output to Wozniak.